openkruise/website/docs/en-us/sidecarset.md

   name: sidecarset
 spec:
   # ...
-  strategy:
+  updateStrategy:
     type: RollingUpdate
     selector:
       matchLabels:
-        canary.release: true
+      - canary.release: true
 ```

-## sidecarset update order
+### sidecarset update order
-- The POD of upgrade is sorted by default to ensure the same order of multiple upgrades
+- The PODs of upgrade is sorted by default to ensure the same order of multiple upgrades
 - The default priority is (the smaller the higher the priority)： unscheduled < scheduled, pending < unknown < running, not-ready < ready, newer pods < older pods
 - scatter order

-### scatter
+#### scatter
 The scatter policy allows users to define the scatters of PODs that conform to certain tags throughout the publishing process.
 For example, if a SidecarSet manages 10 PODS, if there are 3 PODS below with the tag foo=bar, and the user sets this tag in the shatter policy, then these 3 PODS will be published in the 1st, 6th, and 10th positions.